awslabs/aws-iot-device-client/README.md

 ## Device Defender Feature
 The Device Defender feature within the AWS IoT Device Client publishes [device-side metrics](https://docs.aws.amazon.com/iot/latest/developerguide/detect-device-side-metrics.html) about the device to the cloud.
 You can then use the cloud-side service to identify unusual behavior that might indicate a compromised device by monitoring the behavior of your devices.

-### Configuration
+### Device Defender Runtime Configuration Options
 To get started with the feature you will need to set the right configuration.
+This consists of two parameters

+`enabled`: Whether or not the Device Defender feature is enabled (True/False).

+`device-defender-interval`: Defines the interval in seconds between each cycle of gathering and reporting Device Defender metrics.
+The client-side Device Defender feature gathers your device side metrics and posts them to the Device Defender cloud service.
 #### Configuring the Device Defender feature via the command line:
 ```
 $ ./aws-iot-device-client --enable-device-defender --device-defender-interval 300